 History of the Bahamian Flag

-The Bahamian flag consists of 3 horizontal bands with the colors, aqua blue, yellow, and aqua blue.
+The Bahamian flag consists of 3 equal-sized horizontal bands with the colors, aqua blue, yellow, and aqua blue.
 On the left side of the flag, there is a black horizontal triangle.
-The flag was adopted and first raised on July 10th, 1973, when the Bahamas became independent from the United Kingdom.
-The aqua blue color on the flag is supposed to represent the ocean that surrounds the Bahamas and the yellow strip symbolizes the sandy beaches which are prominent throughout the 700 Bahamian islands.
-The black triangle represents the "strength, vigor and force" of the nation and the people's persistence to develop the island.
+The current flag design was adopted on July 10th, 1973, when the Bahamas became independent from the United Kingdom.
+The aqua blue color on the flag represents the ocean that surrounds the Bahamas, the yellow strip symbolizes the prominent sandy beaches of the 700 Bahamian islands, and the black triangle represents the "strength, vigor and force" of the nation and the people's persistence to develop the island.

-When the Bahamas gained independence, the country changed its name from "Bahama Islands" to the "Bahamas" and a contest was held to design the new Bahamian flag.
+On July 10, 1973, The Bahamas gained independence and changed their name from "Bahama Islands" to the "Bahamas."
+In recognition of their dependence, the country held a contest to design the new Bahamian flag.
 Instead of just one winner, the flag was a combination of elements from various entries.

-During the 18th – 19th Century, the Bahamas was a sanctuary for pirates, which the British eventually managed to suppress and The Bahamas was then made a British colony between 1718-1973.
-During this period, the British blue ensign was used, which had the Union Jack on it and the Bahamas badge.
-The badge illustrated a British ship chasing two pirate ships and around it, the motto "Expulsis Piratis Restituta Commercia" (pirates expelled, commerce restored), was used, which represented the banishment of the pirates.
+During the 18th-19th Century, the Bahamas was a sanctuary for pirates, which the British eventually managed to suppress and convert the islands to a British colony which existed during the period between 1718-1973.
+During this period, the Bahama Islands used a flag comprised of a blue background with the Union Jack in the canton and the badge of the Bahama Islands featured prominently in the center.
+The badge featured a British ship chasing away two pirate ships, surrounded by the colonies motto, "Expulsis Piratis Restituta Commercia," which translates from latin to , "Pirates Expelled, Commerce Restored."

-While the Bahamas was ruled by the British, following the American Independence war, American colonists began to occupy the island and they brought their slaves with them.
-The British abolished slavery in 1807 and it was eventually abolished in the Bahamas in 1834.
+Despite the fact that the Bahamas was ruled by the British, many Americans moved to the Bahamas following the American Revolutionary War, many bringing their slaves with them.
+The British abolished slavery in 1807, however, slavery was not abolished in the Bahamas until 1834.
 Once slavery was abolished, the Bahamas became a refuge for the freed African slaves.

-The Bahamas lies on the Tropic of Cancer.
-It is known to have 340 days of sun a year and the temperature of the waters are always 26 degrees, no matter what the time of year is.
-The capital city of the Bahamas is Naussau and features some of the most beautiful sights and waters.
-Tourism is the main source of income in the Bahamas, and has made the Bahamas one of the richest countries in the Americas.
+The Bahamas is geographically positioned on the Tropic of Cancer.
+The country averages 340 days of sun per year and the temperature of the waters are about 79 degrees Fahrenheit all year round.
+The capital city of the Bahamas is Naussau, which is home to many beautiful natural features, sights and clear ocean waters.
+Tourism is the economic engine of the Bahamas, and has made them one of the most prosperous and wealthy countries in the Americas.

 Bahamas National Anthem